0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

   <figcaption>"River" pretending to text Gavin screenshots of what I had said.</figcaption>
 </figure>

-I want to be clear about this part: the "River" account is based on timing, the impossible flight-school-number story, and the way the messages kept circling back to Gavin.
-It is not the strongest evidence by itself.
-It is one piece of the larger pattern.

 After a few days, I texted Gavin directly to ask how he was doing.
 He sent me screenshots of what "River" had supposedly sent him.
 He seemed happy I reached out and even apologized for how he had acted in the past.
+I thought it was strange how nice he was being.

 <figure style="max-width: 600px; text-align: center;">
   <a href="/assets/river7.png"><img src="/assets/river7.png" alt="Gavin responding after River messages" style="max-height: 50vh;"></a>